limbosworld/NMS-The-Purge/README.md

 * * *

 ### Beyond The Purge
 This save has progressed to just before the Autophage Questline can start.
 The Purge has been completed.
-You can download the zip file here on Github, or follow [this link](https://seedgenerator.org/beyond-the-purge.html) to my website for the zip file as well as details with photos of what's included in the save file.
+Download the file called BeyondThePurge.zip

 * * *

 ### Robots
 This save takes us to just after the Autophage Mission.
 The Purge has been completed and a portal bases have been set up in Euclid and Eissentam.
-You can download the zip file here on Github, or follow [this link](https://seedgenerator.org/hello-robots.html) to my website for the zip file as well as details with photos of what's included in the save file.
+Download the file called Robots.zip

 * * *